The European Commission (“EC”) is the European Union’s politically independent executive arm.

 The candidate is put forward by national leaders in the European Council, taking account of the results of the European Parliament elections.

-He or she needs the support of a majority of members of the European Parliament in order to be elected.
+He or she needs the support of a majority of members of the European Parliament to be elected.

 Selecting the team